 Driven by inquiry and discussion, this 50-minute tour enables students to explore the creative process, hone critical thinking skills, and make connections between their lives and the art of our time.
 Tours are offered at 10 am and 11 am, Tuesday through Friday.
 Tours are typically available for a maximum of 30 students; however, we can accommodate up to 60 students on certain dates.

 50 minutes not enough?
-Starting at noon, Tuesday through Friday, high school teachers may independently lead groups of up to 30 students through the museum if they schedule a visit through the MCA’s Education Department and follow the guideline for self-guided visits.
+Starting at noon, Tuesday through Friday, high-school teachers may independently lead groups of up to 30 students through the museum if they schedule a visit through the MCA’s Education Department and follow the guideline for self-guided visits.
 Self-guided visits may be scheduled on weekends during regular museum hours, as well.
-Download the MCA’s Face to Face: A Self-Guided Tour for High School Students (PDF).
+Please see our current and upcoming exhibitions pages to help you prepare for a self-guided tour in the galleries.

 Out-of-State School Tours

 Out-of-state elementary and high school groups may schedule a tour for a fee.